thmolena/Hypergraph_Combinatorial_Game/README.md

 "The goal of studying combinatorial games is to determine a winning strategy for them.
 A winning strategy for player A (respectively, B) in a combinatorial game is a strategy that specifies a move from each position that guarantees a win for player A (respectively B)."

 There are 2 types of Combinatorial Games, which are impartial games and partisan games.
 I am more focused on the impartial games.
 An example of impartial games is #TheGameOfNim.
 In The Game Of Nim, to analyze a winning strategy, Mathematicians used the Theorem called "the Sprague–Grundy Theorem."
 If the Nim-value of a position (sometimes it is called Nimber, or Grundy number) is found, it is always a way to win the game from all positions.
+The reason is that there are two famous theorems about impartial games.
+The first one is that "Every impartial game is equivalent to a nim-heap."
+The second one is that "In a normal Nim game, the player making the first move has a winning strategy if and only if the nim-sum of the sizes of the heaps is not zero.
+Otherwise, the second player has a winning strategy."

 I am so excited that I have successfully created two new Combinatorial Games (impartial games) on new #DiscreteStructures.